 A Stable Power Supply and Installed Capacity

 In recent years, Taiwan's electricity consumption has repeatedly hit record highs.
-To ensure the stability of the power supply, Taipower continuously strengthens its management, promotes power development plans, and brings new generating units online.
-In terms of managing the operation of thermal power generating units and apart from refining various operational maintenance strategies, Taipower has also established a licensing system and a retraining mechanism for staff to ensure the stability of daily operations.
+To ensure the stability of the power supply, Taipower promotes power development plans, and brings new generating units online.
+In terms of managing the operation of thermal power generating units, apart from refining various operational maintenance strategies, Taipower has also established a licensing system and a retraining mechanism for staff to ensure the stability of daily operations.
 Additionally, the main management measures for nuclear power units include analyzing and reviewing the operational weaknesses of each nuclear power plant, strengthening management of operations during overhauls, improving and renewing equipment, as well as reviewing unplanned events in the current year

-Total Amount and Composition of Power Generation from 2018 to 2020
+Total Amount and Composition of Power Generation from 2020 - 2022

 |Billion kWh||Percentage||Billion kWh||Percentage||Billion kWh||Percentage|